Vintage Perfume Bottles ‘Grace’ by Michael Trimpol

 ‘Grace’ Vintage Perfume Bottles evoke bygone eras and halcyon days gone by.
 This masterfully cut item of art glass is 16cm tall and will look alluring on a French Dresser or Mantel.

-Copper and Ruby colours are combined and the cut facets of the glass give these vintage perfume bottles a brilliant lustre.
+Deep colours are combined and the cut facets of the glass give these vintage perfume bottles a brilliant lustre.

 Even more beautiful than the original antique perfume bottles see HERE.